jeremybytes/vslive-di-lab/Lab01/Lab01-Instructions.md

 1. Add Moq to the test project

 In the "DataProcessor.Library.Tests" project, right-click on the Dependencies and select "Manage NuGet Packages".
-Then browse for "Moq" and install it.
+Then use the search box to locate "Moq" and install it.

 2. Create a new file for the logger tests: "DataParserLoggerTests.cs"